Drop your Thesis! Programme phases

 Documents expected: Final version of the Experiment report

-Please note that the dates and deadlines detailed above are subject to change without prior notice.
+Please note that the schedule detailed above is subject to change.